RPM-0176/radius-defect-tool/README.md

 ## Step 7 — Hand it to the team

 Share two different things:
-- The site URL, and the **`SUBMIT_SECRET`** — give this to everyone doing inspections, to paste into "Central record key" once (it's remembered on that device after that)
+- The site URL — everyone gets this
+- Each person's **own individual key** from `team-keys.json` — send each person only their own, not the whole list.
+They paste it into "Your personal access key" once, on their own device.

-- The **`REVIEW_SECRET`** — give this only to whoever should be approving reports (you, and anyone else who does sign-off).
-They paste it into "Manager review key" once, on their own device, and leave the ordinary "Central record key" box blank unless they also do inspections themselves.
+Separately, give the **`REVIEW_SECRET`** only to whoever should be approving reports (you, and anyone else who does sign-off).
+They paste it into "Manager review key" once, on their own device, and leave "Your personal access key" blank unless they also do inspections themselves.

-Everyone opens the same URL — the two keys just control what each person can see and do.
+Everyone opens the same URL — the keys just control what each person can see and do, and every submission is now tied to whoever's key was used, visible in the review queue and in `reports/index.csv`.

-## How the review queue works day to day
+## How the whole loop works day to day

-1. Inspector finishes on site, taps **"Send to central record."** The report is filed with status **Pending review**.
+1. Inspector finishes on site, taps **"Send to central record."** Filed as **Pending review**, tied to their own key.
-2. You (or whoever holds the review key) open **"Review queue"** whenever convenient — it lists every pending report: project, inspector, date, defect counts.
-3. Tap **View PDF** to read it, then **Approve** or **Request changes** (optionally with a note — the inspector will need to be told separately, e.g. by message, since this doesn't send notifications on its own).
-4. Approved reports are marked accordingly in the registry.
-You still attach the PDF and email the client yourself — this feature's job is only to make sure nothing gets that far without you having actually looked at it.
+2. You open **"Review queue"** with `REVIEW_SECRET`, tap **View PDF**, then **Approve** or **Request changes**.
+3. The inspector opens **"My submissions"** on their own phone (same personal key they submitted with) — it shows only their own reports and current status.
+4. Once you've approved it, a **"Download approved PDF"** button appears for that report.
+They tap it, the file lands on their phone, and they attach it to an email/text to the client themselves.
+5. If a report isn't approved yet, that button simply isn't there — the file can't be pulled out early, even if someone guesses the internal job code.
+If you sent it back for changes, they see your note and can fix it up and resubmit under the same job.

+This means nothing reaches a client until you've actually looked at it and approved it — enforced by the system, not just by habit — while the inspector still does the actual sending themselves, same as before.

 ---